felixge/node-ar-drone/CONTRIBUTING.md

 So, if you're looking for a very difficult but interesting problem, let me know and I'll try to help you on this as much as I can.

+### AR Drone 1.0

+I don't have a 1.0 AR Drone, but if you have one, I'd be open for patches to ensure compatibility.

 ### Fixing bugs

 Bug fixes are always welcome.
 Please add a test!